plone/docs-guide/docs/editorial/acronyms.md

 Don’t spell out the term if the acronym is listed in *[The American Heritage Dictionary](https://ahdictionary.com/)* or if the A–Z word list says to use the acronym without spelling it out.

-### Examples

-Conversation as a platform (CaaP) has the potential to make booking a flight as easy as sending a text message.
-Developers are also looking to CaaP to make computing more accessible to users of all abilities.

-Learn how to connect a USB device to your computer.
+**:thumbsup: Recommended:** Learn how to connect a USB device to your computer.

 ## Don’t introduce acronyms that are used once